 In 2014, I started this website to share with others my approach to reversing hair loss, the supporting evidence, and my hair recovery.
 Since then, I've worked with hundreds of readers.
-I've published two peer-reviewed papers about hair loss (from its causes to its treatments).
+I've published three peer-reviewed papers about hair loss (from its causes to its treatments).
 And all the while, this site's success stories have continued to grow.

 Now we've grown into a community of science-loving, results-oriented readers.
 Here we're focused on uncovering the science behind hair loss (and how to reverse it).

 Yes, FDA-approved drugs are great options for many people.
 But for others, the limitations of these drugs (i.e., their lifelong use, efficacy plateaus, and risks of side effects) make them not worth taking.
 This site hopes to provide you with the evidence you need to make an informed decision – all to maximize your hair regrowth based on your needs, preferences, and unique hair loss case.

 Publishing my findings in scholarly journals

-In 2016, a Reddit user told me that if my hair loss theories actually held any merit, they should stand up to the process of peer-review.
+In 2016, a Reddit user told me that if my hair loss theories held any merit, they should stand up to the process of peer review.
 I agreed.
 So I decided to write a manuscript detailing my hypotheses on the causes on androgenic alopecia, its rate-limiting recovery factors, and why DHT-reducing drugs are mainly limited to stopping the progression of hair loss (rather than fully reversing it).